mattbierner/blog.mattbierner.com/_posts/2022-03-22-ar-shadowgraphery.md

 I remember making shadow figures on the walls and ceiling with my hands when I was younger.
 Even though I never progressed much beyond dopey looking dogs or misshapen lumps with rabbit ears, it was captivating to watch these creatures emerge and evolve as I subtly shifted around my hands in front of the light.

 I guess you're supposed to outgrow such childish things.
-Hand shadows seems so quaint compared to the vast universe of entertainment now available at my fingertips.
-Yet even today, when a light is positioned just right and I see a nice shadow go flickinging across the wall, I'll be damned if I don't throw up a lumpy wolf and a blobby bunny or two.
+Hand shadows seem so quaint compared to the vast universe of entertainment now available at my fingertips.
+Yet even today, when a light is positioned just right and I see a nice shadow go flickering across the wall, I'll be damned if I don't throw up a lumpy wolf and a blobby bunny or two.
 And you know what?
 It's still cool!

 But what if you could create those shadow animals anywhere?
 What if you didn't need a light or just the right surface?
 And what if those shadow creatures could go on living long after you'd put your hands down?